mrazomej/phd/src/chapter_05/section_03_model.md

 \langle m \rangle_1 \cdot f + \langle m \rangle_2 \cdot (1 - f),
 $$
-where $\langle m \rangle_i$ is the mean mRNA copy number with $i$ promoter copies in the cell and $f$ is the fraction of the cell cycle that cells spend with a single copy of the promoter.
+where $\langle m \rangle_i$ is the mean mRNA copy number with $i$ promoter copies in the cell, and $f$ is the fraction of the cell cycle that cells spend with a single copy of the promoter.
 For a single cell, the probability of having a single promoter copy is equivalent to this fraction $f$.
 But Eq.
-$\ref{eq:cell_cycle_dist}$ tells us that if we sample unsynchronized cells we are not sampling uniformly across the cell cycle.
+$\ref{eq:cell_cycle_dist}$ tells us that if we sample unsynchronized cells, we are not sampling uniformly across the cell cycle.
 Therefore for a population of cells, the mean mRNA is given by
 $$